keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

 A
 [KeptnEvaluationDefinition](../yaml-crd-ref/evaluationdefinition.md)
-resource contains a series of `objectives`, each of which checks whether a defined `KeptnMetric` resource meets a defined target value.
+resource contains a list of `objectives`, each of which checks whether a defined `KeptnMetric` resource meets a defined target value.
 The example